conda/conda-libmamba-solver/README.md

 Note that we are using the `--env` flag so the setting is only applied to the active environment.
 Otherwise it will have a global effect on all your environments, including `base`, which is now protected.
-As such, we strongly recommend to enable this setting in a case by case basis or, even better, on a command by command basis by setting the `CONDA_EXPERIMENTAL_SOLVER` environment variable when needed.
+As such, we strongly recommend to enable this setting in a case by case basis or, even better, on a command by command basis by setting the corresponding command line flags or environment variables when needed.